-After the initial meeting you can decide if you wish to continue and have a think about what you would like to get from our time together.
+After the initial meeting you can decide what you would like to get from our time together.
 With time I would hope that you will experience a greater sense of balance in your life, and be able to appreciate the moment, not feeling controlled by either your emotions or the opinions of others.

 Call: 07712 011180

 Don't let indecision hold you back.
 Therapy can give you tools to lower your stress levels, strategies to help to reduce anger or anxiety, help you to become more assertive or to get in touch with your emotions.